 All or most of your emergency savings must be accessible within 24 to 36 hours.
-People typically save in eSaver/Active Saver accounts, National Bonds or FCNR deposits for easy access of the money.
+People typically save in eSaver/Active Saver accounts, National Bonds, or FCNR deposits for easy access to the money.

-While you can strive to maintain good health, you still carry the risk of serious illness, injury or death, due to factors out of your control.
-Losing this precious asset can have a significant impact on your family's lifestyle and their future.
+While you can strive to maintain good health, you still carry the risk of serious illness, injury, or death, due to factors out of your control.
+Losing this precious asset can have a significant impact on your family's lifestyle and future.

 Having adequate life and critical illness insurance from a trustworthy international insurance provider can help you mitigate this risk.

-Inefficient debt in layperson terms is the debt which is incurred to buy retail stuff and typically carries a very high-interest rate.
+Inefficient debt in layperson terms is the debt that is incurred to buy retail stuff and typically carries a very high-interest rate.
 Credit cards and Personal loans are some of the best examples.